typelevel/frameless/docs/src/main/tut/GettingStarted.md

 # TypedDataset: Feature Overview

-This tutorial introduces `TypedDataset`s through a small toy example.
+This tutorial introduces `TypedDataset` using a simple example.
 The following imports are needed to make all code examples compile.

 ```tut:silent